Sriram31Mech/Agantic_AI_Hackathon/Day 9/README.md

 Each resume is expected to address all 5 pillars, either as sections or content.

----

-## ⚠️ Current Implementation Status

-- **Implemented:**
-  - Pillar validation logic (`rag_validator.py`) is functional and used in the Streamlit app (`app.py`).
-  - Users can upload a PDF resume, and the app checks for the presence of all 5 pillars.
-- **NOT Implemented:**
-  - The 4-agent system (Pillar Alignment Checker, Semantic Drift Detector, Measurability Checker, RAG-powered Suggester) is **not yet implemented**.
-  - The `agents/` directory and agent files are placeholders and do not contain working agent logic.
-  - Outcome analysis and advanced suggestions described in the architecture are not available in the current codebase.

-**Potential Error:** Users may expect features that are not yet implemented.
-Please refer to this section for the current capabilities.

----

 ## 🤖 Intended Agent Architecture (Planned)

 ### 1. **Agent 1: Pillar Alignment Checker**